 That’s something that the Optika6 was missing, and I dinged it for that.

-The elevation turret is locking, meaning that you have to pop it out to rotate it, and then pop it back in to secure it.
+The windage turret is locking, meaning that you have to pop it out to rotate it, and then pop it back in to secure it.
 It’s a personal preference, but I really like this configuration because windage is not something I would plan on adjusting a lot in the field.
 Instead, I would dial elevation and then use the reticle to hold over for windage.
+Locking, by the way, is not locking.

 On the left side of the optic is a combination parallax and illumination switch.
 The battery lives in a small compartment under the Athlon logo, which has subtle knurling for removal.
 The illumination switch has six settings, with an “off” between each one.